Meirama thermal power plant is located in the parish of Encrobas in the province of A Coruña.

 Biomethane project that contemplates the development of an anaerobic digestion plant that would treat livestock waste as well as others such as Organic Fraction of Urban Solid Waste.
 This process would generate two products: on one hand, biogas that would be taken to an upgrading plant to obtain biomethane and for subsequent injection into a network; and on the other, a fertiliser (liquid and solid) would be obtained from the digested output.
 Part of the latter could be returned to farmers for use and the rest could be marketed.
 A total of around 630 tonnes of waste could be managed, producing up to 247 GWh/year of biomethane and thus avoiding over 150,000 tonne/year of CO2 emissions.
 This project would create 164 indefinite jobs and 160 additional temporary positions for the plant construction and commissioning process.

-The following projects to be carried out by third parties are also under study:
+The following project to be carried out by third parties are also under study:

 An agreement has been signed for the transfer to a third party of the plant’s non-hazardous waste landfill.
 The purpose of this landfill was to deposit ash and slag from the plant, and only around 10% of its total capacity is currently used.
 With transmission to a third party (subject to administrative authorisations) rather than its sealing and closure, there would be capacity for non-hazardous waste storage (in Galicia there is currently little capacity available, and it is foreseeable that new landfills will need to be created in the short term) and this activity would continue in the area, which could involve around ten new jobs.